 False Positives and Policy Violations

-- 36 vulnerability reports were considered not applicable
+- 36 reports considered not applicable

 Limitations in Understanding Business Logic